-Kimchi is Korea’s national dish, made of fermented vegetables, typically cabbage and daikon radish, spiced up with seasonings.
-It’s commonly served as a side dish, but Korean households also use it as a condiment and an ingredient in cooking — and now, apparently, so do many American chefs (and home cooks in the Hudson Valley!).
-You can use it to flavor soups, stews or stir-fries, braise it along with short ribs, or add it to any dish you think would be perked up by a sour/spicy note.
+All things considered, kimchi is a brilliant addition to your fridge.
+Although the cabbage-based food is commonly served as a side dish, Korean households also use it as a condiment and an ingredient in cooking — and now, so do many American chefs (and home cooks in the Hudson Valley!).
+You can use it to flavor soups or stir-fries, braise it along with short ribs, or add it to any dish you think would be perked up by a sour or spicy note.
+It would be ideal as a topper on these quick-seared tuna bowls and could also zest up your go-to breakfast sandwich recipe.

 1 Napa cabbage, about 2 lbs